pimoroni/yukon/docs/modules/quad_servo_direct.md

 The `QuadServoDirectModule` class makes use of the [Servo Library](https://github.com/pimoroni/pimoroni-pico/blob/main/micropython/modules/servo/README.md).

-By default four Servo objects are created and made assessible through the `.servos` list.
+By default four Servo objects are created and made accessible through the `.servos` list.

 For example, to move all the servos to their zero position, the following loop can be run: